siddhali24/College-Sentiment-Analysis/README.md

 The project aims to develop a Machine Learning-based Sentiment Analysis model that can:

-1.Accept the name of a college and review as input from users.
+1. Accept the name of a college and review as input from users.
 Classify the sentiment of these reviews as positive, negative or neutral and give as output.

-2.Accept the name of a college as input from users and give the college status based on reviews as positive, negative or neutral.
+2. Accept the name of a college as input from users and give the college status based on reviews as positive, negative or neutral.

 3. Continuous learning of model as per new reviews are inserted.

 Technologies used